Henry Cavill linked to new MCU superhero role

 The 41-year-old was unceremoniously dropped from Warner Bros and DC in December 2022, stating that it was “not the easiest news” to share with his fans having only just reprised the role in Black Adam.

-David Corenswet will now play Superman going forward as James Gunn looks to revamp DC Studios output, having seen success with 2021’s The Suicide Squad.
+David Corenswet will now play Superman as James Gunn looks to revamp DC Studios’ output, having seen success with 2021’s The Suicide Squad.

-Now, scooper @MyTimeToShineH is claiming that Marvel is attempting to bring in Cavill for this series, potentially to play the lead character, Richard Rider.
+It’s being claimed by @MyTimeToShineH that Marvel is attempting to bring in Cavill for this series, potentially to play the lead character Richard Rider.

 Rider first appeared in Marvel Comics as Nova in 1976 as part of the Nova Corps, an intergalactic police force with superhuman abilities such as flight and incredible strength.

-The Nova Corp has previously featured in 2014’s The Guardians of the Galaxy.
-It was hinted that Thanos may have wiped out a considerable number of the Nova Corp in Avengers: Infinity War.
+The Nova Corp has previously featured in 2014’s Guardians of the Galaxy.
+It was also hinted that Thanos may have wiped out a considerable number of the Nova Corp in Avengers: Infinity War.

 It remains to be seen whether Cavill will actually join the MCU in any major capacity.
 The British star did make a brief cameo as an alternative Wolverine in 2024’s smash hit Deadpool and Wolverine.